Overview

 Background

-Felix Septianto earned his PhD from the University of New South Wales.
-He is currently a faculty member at the University of Queensland, having previously served at the University of Auckland.
-His research examines how businesses can harness emotional power to enhance marketing effectiveness.
-He has been recognised as a Discovery Early Career Researcher Award (DECRA) Fellow by the Australian Research Council, a Paul Bourke Award winner by the Academy of the Social Sciences in Australia, and an ANZMAC Emerging Marketing Researcher by the Australian and New Zealand Marketing Academy.
-His research has been published in Financial Times' Top 50 (FT50) journals as well as Australian Business Deans Council (ABDC) A* journals.
+Felix has been recognised as a Discovery Early Career Researcher Award (DECRA) Fellow by the Australian Research Council, a Paul Bourke Award winner by the Academy of the Social Sciences in Australia, an Emerging Marketing Researcher by the Australian and New Zealand Marketing Academy, and a UQ Foundation Research Excellence Award winner.

 Availability